Gain Medical Work Experience in the UK’s Capital City – World Famous for Healthcare and Medical Schools.

 Saturday:

-• We’ll arrange your transfers to Heathrow, or escort you to Kings Cross station to make sure you get home safely, or you are welcome to be collected from the accommodation
+• Our team will have already gone over your departure plan with you and we’ll help arrange your transfers to Heathrow or Kings Cross station to make sure you get home safely, or you are welcome to be collected from the accommodation

 • Just like that, you’ve had an action-packed week exploring medicine, armed with all the knowledge you need to gain a place at med school, with a tonne of experience and references to back it up too.